10 signs its time to leave your job

 Lack of benefits

 One of the biggest ways a company can show how they value there staff is the perks and benefits.
 If you work for a car rental company and the customer gets a better discount then you then you know were you stand with your company.
-One of the popular benefits in company is company car, hotel discounts, pension, private health cover and better work life balance.
+One of the popular benefits in company is company car, hotel discounts, pension, private health cover, free parking, Sociable Hours, better work life balance.

 You have proved you have extensive experience and skills but this has not been harnessed.
 Been given false promises of promotion or even training.
 Unless your happy with your current role then its time to move on as your development will be stagnated.